bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/payment-verification.md

 ### Using Discovery Service

 Discovery is an open-source service that is built on top of blockchain nodes.
-It watches and extracts all potential payment transactions from both the Bitcoina dn Litecoin blockchains simultaneously.
-It also provides an abstract interface using the zeromq PUBSUB pattern, so that `bitmarkd` can listen to only related transaction, without traversal of whole blocks.
+It watches and extracts all potential payment transactions from both the Bitcoin and Litecoin blockchains simultaneously.
+It also provides an abstract interface using the ZeroMQ PUBSUB pattern, so that `bitmarkd` can listen to only related transaction, without traversal of whole blocks.

 ### Using Bitcoin peer-to-peer protocol (WIP)